Orig Williams

 Orig Williams (20 March 1931 – 12 November 2009) was a Welsh professional wrestler and wrestling promoter.
-Williams spent his wrestling career in the persona of a villainous heel under the pseudonym "El Bandito", and after retiring as a fighter he became a promoter, manager and television presenter.
+Williams spent his wrestling career in the persona of a villainous heel under the ring name "El Bandito", and after retiring as a fighter he became a promoter, manager and television presenter.
 He is recognised as one of the most famous wrestlers to come from Wales.

 Early history

-Williams was born in the small village of Ysbyty Ifan in North Wales in 1931.
+Williams was born in the small village of Ysbyty Ifan in north Wales in 1931.
 He was the son of a local quarryman, and was educated at the local primary school.
 Williams was accustomed to fighting from a young age, including war evacuees from Liverpool and practising boxing with his village friends.
 Despite his combative nature, Williams was awarded a place in the local grammar school at nearby Llanrwst.

 After leaving school, Williams spent his National Service with the RAF; and on discharge he became a professional footballer.
-He played for several notable teams around North Wales and the north of England, including Bangor City, Shrewsbury Town, Oldham Athletic and Pwllheli.
+He played for several notable teams around north Wales and the north of England, including Bangor City, Shrewsbury Town, Oldham Athletic and Pwllheli.
 He later became the player-manager of Welsh team Nantlle Vale, and the club, under his mentoring, became known as a very dirty and overly violent team.
 Williams himself was one of the worst members of his team, and would often be red carded and sent off for his repeated fouling.
 After a particularly rough game, he received an injury, which forced his retirement from football.